v-v-vishnevskiy/mir-commander/README.md

 # Mir Commander

-The primary goal of this project is the creation of a graphical user interface (GUI) for scientific modelling using [Mir](https://mir.vishnevskiy.group) language and [UNEX](https://unex.vishnevskiy.group) program.
+The primary goal of this project is the creation of a graphical user interface (GUI) for scientific modeling using the [Mir](https://mir.vishnevskiy.group) language and [UNEX](https://unex.vishnevskiy.group) program.
-UNEX is a well established software for molecular structure refinement.
+UNEX is well-established software for molecular structure refinement.
-Accordingly, Mir Commander will be able to visualize molecular structures as well as other types of numerical data.
+Accordingly, Mir Commander is able to visualize molecular structures as well as other types of numerical data.

-Currently we are focused on the very basic functionality, allowing visualizing molecules from files in the standard XYZ format.
+Currently, we are focused on the very basic functionality that allows visualizing molecules from files in the standard XYZ format.

 ## Development

 ### Linux/Mac

-As a prerequisite you have to create a virtual environment and install the required packages (in the command line):
+As a prerequisite, you have to create a virtual environment and install the required packages (in the command line):

 ```shell
 make init
 ```

-In case of problems with finding the default expected version of python you may want to indicate your version explicitly as, for example
+In case of problems with finding the default expected version of Python, you may want to indicate your version explicitly, for example:

 ```shell
 PYTHON=python3.13 make init